s4ke/Master-Thesis/src/md/024-monads.md

-Here, `computeStateful` first pushes some values on top of a stack represented by a list `[Int]` (the actual state inside of the `State` monad) and then `pop`s these values and `push`es their sum back on the stack to finally `peek` the actual value which then is the result of the computation.
+Here, `computeStateful` first pushes some values on top of a stack represented by a list `[Int]` (the actual state inside of the `State` monad) and then `pop`s these values and `push`es their sum back on the stack.
+Finally, we `peek` the top of our stack.
+This is then the result of the computation.
-To make writing such code easier, Haskell has syntactic sugar called `do` notation.
+To make writing such code easier, Haskell has syntactic sugar: The `do` notation.
 With it we can write the above method `computeStateful` in a way that resembles imperative-style code (but with side-effects clearly encapsulated) as: